-The Sussex Schools Partnership PGCE course is offered as either a 1 year full-time programme or for 2 years part time.
+The Sussex Schools Partnership PGCE course is offered as either a 1 year full-time programme or for 2 years part time to limited numbers of applicants.
 Successful candidates will be awarded Qualified Teacher Status (QTS) and a PGCE of 90 Masters Level Credits allowing progress onto our Part-time Masters in Education for newly qualified teachers.

 At the heart of our Computer Science PGCE is a belief in the importance of heuristic learning and creativity.
 Enabling learners to become independent, critical thinkers who develop expertise in formulating problems and their solutions is crucial.
 Helping them to identify and talk about scenarios with teachers and peers leads to success not only in Computer Science, but in other areas of the curriculum and life in general.